ThugsFinance/cloiinkcoin.com/src/content/developers/docs/storage/index.md

 As opposed to a centrally located server operated by a single company or organization, decentralized storage systems consist of a peer-to-peer network of user-operators who hold a portion of the overall data, creating a resilient system of file storage and sharing.
 These can be in a blockchain-based application, or any peer-to-peer based network.

-Ethereum itself can be used as a decentralized storage system, and in fact it is when it comes to code storage in all the smart contracts.
+Cloiinkcoin itself can be used as a decentralized storage system, and in fact it is when it comes to code storage in all the smart contracts.
 When it comes to large amounts of data, however, that isn't what the system is designed for.
-At the time of writing, the Ethereum chain is around 350GB, and every node on the network needs to be able to store all 350GB of data.
+At the time of writing, the Cloiinkcoin chain is around 350GB, and every node on the network needs to be able to store all 350GB of data.
 If the chain were to expand to large amounts of data (say 5TBs) it wouldn't be feasible for all nodes to continue to run.
 Also, this can get incredibly expensive to deploy new data due to the size.

 Due to these constraints, we need a different chain or methodology to storing large amounts of data in a decentralized manner.